paradigmxyz/mesc/SPECIFICATION.md

 | `default_endpoints` | `Mapping[str, str]`      | map of chain_id's to endpoint names

 Requirements:
 - All keys of `RpcConfig` and `Endpoint` are required.
-No additional keys should be present, except within `global_extras` and `endpoint_extras`.
+No additional keys should be present, except within `global_metadata` and `endpoint_metadata`.
 - Every endpoint name specified in `RpcConfig.default_endpoints` must exist in `RpcConfig.endpoints`.
 - These key-value structures can be represented simply in JSON and in most common programming languages.
 The `chain_id` keys of `default_endpoints` should be strings as required by JSON.

-The `global_extras` and `endpoint_extras` fields allow for optional or idiosyncratic RPC metadata to be colocated with the core RPC config.
+The `global_metadata` and `endpoint_metadata` fields allow for optional or idiosyncratic RPC metadata to be colocated with the core RPC config.
 Tools can choose to ignore these fields.
-- Possible `global_extras` fields:
+- Possible `global_metadata` fields:
     - `conceal`: whether the tool should avoid casually revealing private RPC url's
     - other field names specific to a particular tool should be prefixed with `tool_name + '__'`
-- Possible `endpoint_extras` fields:
+- Possible `endpoint_metadata` fields:
     - `api_key`: `str` api key for endpoint
     - `rate_limit`: `float` rate limit for endpoint in units of requests per second
     - `method_rate_limits`: `Mapping` of `str` rpc method names to `float` rate limits